syricano/belsy-final/README.md

   - Express.js (Node.js framework) for RESTful API and server logic

 - **Authentication:**
-  - User signup and login system to manage user sessions securely
+  - User signup and login system with session or token-based access
+  - Admin login and role-based access control

 ---